leithdm/shooty-rocks/README.md

 ### Design

-Mobile responsiveness was a key design consideration for this project, and resulted in the development of a "gamepad controller" to capture the movements of the ship.
-The overall concept and color scheme is aligned with the classic Asteroids game from the 1970's, howerver there are some notable deviations which are mentioned in the features section.
+Mobile responsiveness was a key design consideration for this project, and resulted in the development of a "gamepad controller" to capture the movements of the ship when playing on movile.
+The overall concept is aligned with the classic Asteroids game from the 1970's, however there are some notable deviations not least in color scheme and the addition/ommision of certain features.

 <br/>